Abhiroop/Abhiroop.github.io/about.md

 My work concerns embedded systems and their security.
 I am currently the lead designer of the [SenseVM project](https://github.com/svenssonjoel/Sense-VM).

-Topic-wise I am broadly interested in the following in no particular order :
+Topic-wise, I am broadly interested in the following in no particular order :

 - Compilers
 - Virtual Machines